Safe Model-based Control from Signal Temporal Logic Specifications Using Recurrent Neural Networks: Model-Based safe policy search

 \subsection{System Model Learning}

-We use a probabilistic model implemented by a feedforward neural network (FNN) $\mathcal F$ with dropout to predict the system state difference $\Delta_t = x_{t+1} - x_t$ given the current state $x_t$ and the control input $u_t$:

-where $W_0$ are FNN parameters, $Z_0$ is a random dropout mask that randomly deactivates the nodes in the dropout layers with probability $p_{d}$.
-As an approximation of a Bayesian Neural Network, an FNN with dropout can not only reduce model bias (detailed in Sec. \ref{sbsec:policy}) but also represent model uncertainty via moment-matching \cite{gal2016dropout}.
-To do this, we evaluate the FNN with the input $(x_t,u_t)$ and randomly sampled dropout masks $Z_0^1,\ldots,Z_0^{N_z}$, and obtain the outputs $\hat\Delta_t^1,\ldots,\hat\Delta_t^{N_z}$.
-The model uncertainty at $(x_t,u_t)$ is represented by the covariance $\Sigma_t$ of the outputs.
-For simplicity, we assume a constant covariance $\Sigma$, which is the mean of a set of covariances evaluated at randomly sampled FNN inputs.
-The FNN can be easily transformed into a deterministic form by applying a mask $Z_{det}$ that activates all nodes and scaling the outputs of dropout layers by a factor of $1-p_{d}$.
+Although the true system dynamics \eqref{eq:dynamics} are assumed to be deterministic, learning a deterministic model to train the policy suffers from model bias, because an inaccurate model is given full confidence \cite{deisenroth2011pilco}.
+Hence, we use a probabilistic model implemented by two feedforward neural networks (FNNs) $\mathcal F$ and $\mathcal G$ with dropout to approximate the dynamics \eqref{eq:dynamics} given the current state $x_t$ and the control input $u_t$: where $W_f$ and $W_g$ are FNN parameters, $Z_f$ and $Z_g$ are random dropout masks that randomly deactivate the nodes in the dropout layers with probability $p_{d}$.
+As an approximation of a Bayesian Neural Network, an FNN with dropout can not only reduce model bias (detailed in Sec. \ref{sbsec:policy}), but also represents the uncertainty of the learned model via moment-matching \cite{gal2016dropout}.
+To do this, we evaluate the FNNs with the input $(x_t,u_t)$ and randomly sampled dropout masks $(Z_f^1,Z_g^1)\ldots,(Z_f^{N_z},Z_g^{N_z})$, and obtain the outputs $\hat x_{t+1}^1,\ldots,\hat x_{t+1}^{N_z}$.
+The model uncertainty at $(x_t,u_t)$ is represented by the covariance $\Sigma_t$ of $\hat x_{t+1}^1,\ldots,\hat x_{t+1}^{N_z}$.
+The FNNs can be easily transformed into a deterministic form by applying masks $Z_f^{det}$ and $Z_g^{det}$ that activate all nodes and scaling the outputs of dropout layers by a factor of $1-p_{d}$.

 To learn the model, we need to execute the system and record the system transitions.
-Safety should be considered in this process.
-When first running the system, we have no knowledge about the dynamics, so we simply check if the state is too close to the unsafe area at each time.
-If the distance is less than a given threshold, we stop the system.
-Specifically, we sample $N_0$ random initial states $\{x_0^1,\ldots,x_0^{N_0}\}$ from the probability distribution $p$.
-From each initial state, we apply random controls $u_t\sim\mathrm{Uniform}(\mathcal U)$ until we reach the time horizon $T$ or the system is stopped because it is too close to the unsafe area.
-We collect all the system transitions $\big((x_t^i,u_t^i),\Delta_t^i\big)$ with $i=1,\ldots,N_0$ at all times $t$ to create the initial dataset $\mathbf D$.
-Then the FNN is trained on $\mathbf D$ to minimize the loss $C$, which is defined as:
+The model learning algorithm is summarized in Alg. \ref{alg:1} (values in brackets are for initial dataset generation).
+At the beginning, we sample $N_0$ random initial states $\{x_0^1,\ldots,x_0^{N_0}\}$ from the probability distribution $p$ (step 2).
+From each initial state, we apply random controls $u_t\sim\mathrm{Uniform}(\mathcal U)$ and collect all the system transitions $\big((x_t^i,u_t^i),x_{t+1}^i\big)$ with $i=1,\ldots,N_0$ and $t=0,\ldots,T_0$ to create the initial dataset $\mathbf D$, where $T_0\geq T$ is the time horizon to apply random controls (step 5).
+Then two FNNs are trained on $\mathbf D$ simultaneously (step 11) to minimize the loss $C$: After training, the FNN parameters are denoted by $W_f^*$, $W_g^*$.